April 2011 Fukushima earthquake

-A potent magnitude 6.6 M_{w} intraplate aftershock occurred at 17:16 JST (08:16 UTC) on 11 April, in the Hamadōri region of Fukushima, Japan.
-With a shallow focus of 13 km, the earthquake was centred inland about 36 km west of Iwaki, causing widespread strong to locally severe shaking.
-It was one of many aftershocks to follow the 11 March Tōhoku earthquake, and the strongest to have its epicentre located inland.
+A strong intraplate earthquake, with a magnitude of 6.6 on the moment magnitude scale, occurred at 17:16 JST (08:16 UTC) on 11 April, in the Hamadōri region of Fukushima, Japan.
+It had a shallow focus of 13 km, with an inland epicentre, about 36 km west of Iwaki, causing widespread strong to locally severe shaking.
+It was triggered by the 2011 Tōhoku earthquake, and the strongest such event to have its epicentre located inland.

 The earthquake occurred as a result of normal faulting to the west of Iwaki, and triggered numerous landslides across adjacent mountainous areas.
 A few fires broke out, and 220,000 households lost electricity.
 Officials issued localised tsunami alerts, though no significant waves were generated.
 The earthquake caused little structural damage, but killed four people and injured ten others.
-The strong ground movements triggered the reactivation of a nearby geological fault, prompting researchers to conduct extensive surveys in the region.
+The strong ground movements caused by the reactivation of two geological faults in this area of low seismicity, prompted researchers to conduct extensive surveys in the region.

+Tectonic setting

+Northern Honshu lies on the Okhotsk plate, beneath which the Pacific plate is subducting along the line of the Japan Trench, the surface expression of this convergent boundary.
+As a result of this convergence, much of the Okhotsk plate is in a state of west–east oriented compressive stress, leading potentially to a mix of strike-slip and reverse faulting.
+In coastal parts of southern Hamadōri and northern Ibaraki, however, the maximum horizontal stress is oriented approximately north–south, consistent with the presence of active normal faults in this area.